Adversarial Robustness of Stabilized NeuralODEs Might be from Obfuscated Gradients: Introduction

 The main contribution and discovery in this report can be summarized as follows.

 \begin{itemize} \item Theoretically, we parametrize ODE networks analogous to the residual networks.
 Our stability analysis shows that the ODE system is Lyapunov stable, provided that the activation function is strictly monotonically increasing and the two weight matrices in the ODE block are skew-symmetric with each other, up to an arbitrarily small damping factor. \item Algorithmically, inspired by our stability analysis, we propose a new formulation of neural ODE network architecture, named \textbf{S}tabilized neural \textbf{O}DE \textbf{Net}work (SONet).
-The architecture is robust to small perturbations as each ODE block is provably stable in the sense of Lyapunov. \item Experimentally, we show that natural training of the proposed architecture achieves non-trivial adversarial robustness in white-box PGD attacks, and even better than the state-of-the-art ResNet10 adversarially trained by TRADES under white-box $\ell_\infty$ and $\ell_2$ PGD$^{20}$ attacks. \item Furthermore, a possible interpretation for the adversarial robustness of ODE-based networks is provided, suggesting that high order numerical integration methods (DOPRI5) may lead to obfuscated gradients via large error tolerance with adaptive step size choice, which fails the gradient based attacks like PGD but may not fool robust gradient attacks like CW and gradient-free attacks like SPSA. \end{itemize}
+The architecture is robust to small perturbations as each ODE block is provably stable in the sense of Lyapunov. \item Experimentally, we show that natural training of the proposed architecture achieves non-trivial adversarial robustness in white-box PGD attacks, and even better than the state-of-the-art ResNet10 adversarially trained by TRADES under white-box $\ell_\infty$ and $\ell_2$ PGD$^{20}$ attacks. \item Furthermore, a possible interpretation for the adversarial robustness of ODE-based networks is provided, suggesting that numerical ODE solvers with adaptive step sizes (e.g. adaptive HEUN2, BOSH3, and DOPRI5) may lead to obfuscated gradients via large error tolerance in adaptive step size choice, which fails the gradient based attacks like PGD but may not fool robust gradient attacks like CW and gradient-free attacks like SPSA. \end{itemize}